-Based on recent declines in the economic conditions in our markets and the related impacts on our operating results, there is a reasonable likelihood that we could trigger the default provisions of our credit facilities beginning January 31, 2010, unless we are able to sufficiently improve operating trends, reduce the amount of debt outstanding on our balance sheet or amend the covenants contained in our and our QSPE's credit facilities prior to January 31, 2010.
-Any amendment to the Credit facilities, adall other yeas that is not waived by the various hedres, it could result in the requirement to immediately begin repayment of all amounts owed under our and our QSPE's credit facilities, as all other prior benefault inder any one of the facilities.
-The requirement to immediately begin repayment of amounts owed under our and our QSPE's credit facilities, as all other statis, as a varies default provisions the result in a default under any credit facilities.
-The requirement to immediately begin repayment of amounts owed under our credit facilities is accelerated, we may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under the facilities.
-Any repayment facilities is accelerated on curve listens operations.
+Based on recent declines in the economic conditions in our markets and the related impacts on our operating results, there is a reasonable likelihood that we could trigger the default provisions of our credit facilities beginning January 31, 2010, unless we are able to sufficiently improve operating trends, reduce the amount of debt outstanding on our balance sheet or annehd the covenants contained in our and our QSPE's credit facilities prior to January 31, 2010.
+Any amendment to the credit facilities would likely result in higher borrowing costs, among other potential requirements.
+If there is a default under any of the facilities that is not waived by the various lenders, it could result in the requirement to immediately begin repayment of all amounts owed under our and our QSPE's credit facilities, as all of the facilities have cross-default provisions that result in a default under all of the facilities if there is a default under any one of the facilities.
+There is a default under our or credit facility is a default out or any one of the facilities.
+There is a default under our credit facility is accelerated, we may not have sufficient cash and liquid assets at such time to be able to immediately repay all the amounts owed under the facility.
+Any repayment requirement or acceleration of amounts owed could have a material adverse affect on our business operations.